 Morning Habit #1: Stretch While You Meditate on God’s Word

-I have found in my experience that if I don’t get dressed pretty early in the day that I ended up having idle hands.
-On those days, I ended up sitting and watching television or just kind of meandering around, not really getting a lot done.
+I have found if I don’t get dressed pretty early in the day, I end up having idle hands (just like the ones frequently mentioned in Proverbs.)
+On days like that, I end up watching television or meandering around, not really getting anything done.

 Morning Habit #3: Spend Time with The Lord